About Chase the Chief

 Benefiting students in Georgetown schools

-Join us for the 6th annual Chase the Chief Chase 5k Run/Walk, Fun Run, and Chief’s Challenge, a community event!
+Join us for the 7th annual Chase the Chief Chase 5k, Hammerlun Family Fun Run, and Chief’s Challenge, a community event!

 This years event will take place at the East View High School’s Athletic Fields located at 4490 E University Ave.
 This is a fun filled event for the entire family and serious runners, alike.
-Participants in both events will get the chance to “Chase” Georgetown Police Chief Wayne Nero, in the 5k race, and Assistant Police Chief Cory Tchida, in the Fun Run event.
+Participants in both events will get the chance to “Chase” Georgetown Police Chief Wayne Nero, in the 5k race, and Assistant Police Chief Cory Tchida, in the Hammerlun Family Fun Run.

 Chase the Chief is a fitness initiative of the Georgetown Police Department.
 This event focuses on raising awareness about the devastating health, social , and economic impact of childhood obesity, encouraging behavior change among children and families to combat obesity, and exposing community members to fun physical activity, including a GPD obstacle course, fitness fair, and healthy snacks.

-In addition to the 5k, we will be offering a Fun Run (ages 0-99+).
+In addition to the 5k, we will be offering The Hammerlun Family Fun Run (ages 0-99+), more information to follow.
 The 5k Race and Fun Run will begin at the start/finish line located between the stadium and practice fields.
 A keepsake will be awarded to the participants who complete either race!

 Benefiting the Children of Georgetown schools!